About the Artist

 In 2016, they served as director of music for Art Slope, a 10-day multi-arts festival in conjunction with Park Slope Civic Council, where they curated over 90 musical performances in over 75 venues including the Brooklyn Public Library and Prospect Park.

-Currently they serve as Director of Music Education for Inner Arts Initiative, a Brooklyn-based non-profit that promotes creative empowerment and self-expression for personal and collective well-being through educational and performance programming.
+They have served as Director of Music Education for Inner Arts Initiative, a Brooklyn-based non-profit that promotes creative empowerment and self-expression for personal and collective well-being through educational and performance programming.

-With 20 years experience as an arts educator, Zaneta has facilitated workshops for the Brooklyn Museum, taught for programs such as Girls Inc, Girls Rock Philly, the leadership program, and the go project.
+With 20 years experience as an arts educator, Zaneta has facilitated workshops for the Brooklyn Museum, taught for programs such as Girls Inc, Girls Rock Philly, the Leadership Program, and the GO project.
 They specialize in listening, sound art, percussion, decolonizing music ed, and creative empowerment.
-Their educational work firmly supports students to self-determine their art and reframe music education through the lens of decolonization and center authenticity and creative joy.
+Their educational work firmly supports students to self-determine their art and reframe music education through the lens of decolonization, and center authenticity and creative joy.

 Their educational writing has appeared in publications such as Tom Tom magazine and cited on NPR.